Help Self Publishers

 It is unbelievable that with all the creative writing courses out there, that no one teaches the necessity of researching your market before you set pen to paper.

 Yes, we all want to be creative and let our imagination go.
 At the same time, would it be great to have some of your work published?
-Even better wouldn it be awesome to know that you have upped your chances of getting published by around 80% by simply doing a tiny bit of browsing in a library or bookstore?
+Even better would it be awesome to know that you have upped your chances of getting published by around 80% by simply doing a tiny bit of browsing in a library or bookstore?

 Here is a way to make sure that there is an interest in your type of story before you pick up a pen or pull out your laptop: